Macedonia (Roman province)

 During the Republican period, the province was of great military significance, as the main bulwark protecting the Aegean region from attacks from the north.
 The Via Egnatia, which crossed the province from west to east was of great strategic importance, providing the main overland link between Rome and its domains in the Eastern Mediterranean.
 In this period, campaigns against the Dardani and Scordisci to the north and the Thracians to the east were nearly constant.
 By the first century BC, the province notionally extended to the Danube.

 Macedonia was a central theatre for several campaigns of the civil wars at the end of the Republic, including the Battles of Pharsalus and Philippi.
 During the Second Triumvirate, it fell within Marc Antony's sphere.
 Several important Roman military colonies were established in Macedonia in this period.
-After the province came under the control of the Augustus following the Battle of Actium in 30 BC, the northern sections were split off as the provinces of Moesia, Dalmatia and Pannonia, meaning that the province lost much of its military role in defending the Danube border, but it remained important for supply purposes and as a source of military manpower.
+After the province came under the control of Augustus following the Battle of Actium in 30 BC, the northern sections were split off as the provinces of Moesia, Dalmatia and Pannonia, meaning that the province lost much of its military role in defending the Danube border, but it remained important for supply purposes and as a source of military manpower.
 Until AD 15 and again after AD 44, Macedonia was a senatorial province, governed by a proconsul.

-Throughout the Imperial Period, Macedonia was a prosperous region with several thriving cities, notably Thessalonica and Philippi.
+Throughout the Imperial period, Macedonia was a prosperous region with several thriving cities, notably Thessalonica and Philippi.
 These communities were organised in a similar way to other cities of the Roman Empire and were largely self-governing.
 Greek was the main language of the region, but Latin was used for official purposes and in the Roman colonies.
 There were substantial Christian communities in the province by the mid-first century AD.

-In Late Antiquity, the province was split into several smaller units, but the old provincial capital, Thessalonica, became the regional centre for the Balkan region and was briefly an Imperial capital under Licinius.
-The provincial system gradually faded away, until it was replaced altogether by the theme system in the mid-7th century AD, but the region continued to form part of the Eastern Roman Empire until the end of the fourteenth century.
+In late antiquity, the province was split into several smaller units, but the old provincial capital, Thessalonica, became the regional centre for the Balkan region and was briefly an Imperial capital under Licinius.
+The provincial system gradually faded away, until it was replaced altogether by the theme system in the mid-seventh century AD, but the region continued to form part of the Eastern Roman Empire until the end of the fourteenth century.